About

 Mike’s love of the bizarre was showcased in his regular Sunday radio show on BBC Sussex, BBC Surrey and BBC Radio Solent for 9 years.

 Mike currently works in the BBC national Newsroom in London where he writes and produces news summaries for Radio 2, 3, 4 and the BBC’s network of 39 local radio stations.
 He also reads the news for Radio 2 and 6 Music in London and Radio 5 Live in Salford.
-He’s a passionate Ambassador for the James Whale Fund for Kidney Cancer.

 MPWeatherMap040913